SurinderTech/GrowthOS/README.md

 <p align="center">
   Your Digital Silicon Valley<br>
   This is not an app you open.
-This is an environment you live in.
+This is an environment you live in>
 </p>

 <p align="center">